-Why Choose Mediation
+Why Choose Mediation For Custody Issues?

 - A faster resolution: Court hearings require both parties to await an initial court date, and all subsequent proceedings must fit within the court’s busy schedule.
 Due to these circumstances, an agreement reached through court hearings could take months or years.
-Mediation, on the other hand, can be conveniently scheduled according to the availability of both parties and the mediator, and is often completed in a matter of days or weeks.
+Mediation, on the other hand, can be conveniently scheduled according to the availability of both parties and the mediator, and it is often completed in a matter of days or weeks.

 - Fewer legal expenses: Instead of both parties needing to hire attorneys, they can share the cost of hiring a mediator.

 Reaching custody agreements is almost never simple.
 However, it does not have to become a legal battle.
-With the help of a mediator, you and your child’s other parent can reach an agreement that serves your child’s best interests without having to engage in a lengthier, more expensive process.
+With the help of a mediator, you and your child’s other parent could potentially reach an agreement without having to engage in a lengthier, more expensive process.

 Call Today To Speak With An Attorney